bissli/database/README.md

 # Connect to a database
 cn = db.connect({
-    'drivername': 'postgresql',  # or 'sqlite', 'mssql'
+    'drivername': 'postgresql',  # or 'sqlite'
     'database': 'your_database',
     'hostname': 'localhost',
     'username': 'your_username',